Tps-F/Tps-F/README.md

 ## I'm a Developer, and DTMer!!

 - I sometimes make Music
-- I'm an junior high school student in Japan
+- I'm an high school student in Japan
 - I like to make something!

 <br />